cocos/cocos-docs/en/scripting/language-support.md

 `tsconfig.json` is not read at compile time, meaning that the compile option for `tsconfig.json` does not affect compilation.

 Developers can still use `tsconfig.json` in their projects to work with the IDE to implement features such as type checking.
-In order to make the IDE's TypeScript checking compatible with the Creator's behavior, developers need to pay some extra attention to [tsconfig](./tsconfig.md).
+In order to make the IDE's TypeScript checking compatible with the behavior of Creator, developers need to pay some extra attention to [tsconfig](./tsconfig.md).

 ### TypeScript Reference Tutorial